bryanibit/blog.io/_posts/2019-5-5-self-driving-algorithm.md

             node.distance = current.distance + node_to_current_distance
             node.parent = current
             # if node is not in L

             L.append(node)
 ```

-a broad class of best first search algorithm compared to uniformed search algorithm such as grassfire and Dijsktra's algorithms is called the following:
+A broad class of best first search algorithm compared to uniformed search algorithm such as grassfire and Dijsktra's algorithms is called the following:

 ```python
 # Conventional(traditional) A* algorithm